Chat with us, powered by LiveChat

 Korean Physiognomy – Your Face Tells your Fortune

-Korean physiognomists analyze a person’s face, much like a palmist reading a palm, and can tell about you and your future – what is there for you by in the world!
-Physiognomists also face greater challenges in making accurate predictions because of the increasing use of facial makeover with cosmetics, facial treatments, or facial cosmetic plastic surgery.
+Korean physiognomists analyze a person’s face, much like a palmist reading a palm, and can tell about you and your future – what is there for you in the world!
+Physiognomists also face greater challenges in making accurate predictions because of the increasing use of facial makeovers with cosmetics, facial treatments, or facial cosmetic plastic surgery.
 Some Koreans go for cosmetic surgery as they believe that altered facial features will change their destiny.

 This practice is slightly less common, and physiognomists are more difficult to find.